ThinkingBeyond/BeyondQuantum-2026/Magdalena Nowak and Nuzhat Mahdiyat/README.md

 ## Results

 All three models were evaluated on a held-out 20% test set.
-Key metrics:
+The table below reports five metrics: accuracy, F1, recall, precision, and AUROC (Area Under the Receiver Operating Characteristic Curve).
+AUROC measures how well a classifier separates the two classes across all possible decision thresholds — a value of 1.0 means perfect separation, 0.5 means random guessing.
+Because the KOI dataset is class-imbalanced, AUROC gives a more complete picture of performance than accuracy alone, capturing the trade-off between true positive rate and false positive rate regardless of threshold choice.

 | Metric | LogReg | Classical MLP | Hybrid QNN-MLP |
 |---|---|---|---|